software-mansion/maat/docs/timings.md

   - Command: `maat-check-versions`
   - Purpose: Verify that the Scarb and Starknet Foundry versions in the container match the versions selected for this run.
-  - Timing includes: running the check and printing versions.

 2) maat-patch (setup, checkout)